heimrichhannot/contao-amp-bundle/README.md

     youtube:   { url: "https://cdn.ampproject.org/v0/amp-youtube-0.1.js" }
 ```

 ## Known limitations

 - currently AMP pages without a non-AMP layout are not supported
+- currently only works with twig template bundle
+- currently amp can only added to complete page trees